weng-lab/logojs-package/docs/glyph.md

 ## Glyph overview

-Glyphs are the smallest building blocks of LogosJ logos.
+Glyphs are the smallest building blocks of LogoJS logos.
 Each glyph is a self-contained SVG object which renders itself within a 100 by 100 square.
 Logo components are responsible for applying the appropriate transforms to the glyph objects they contain to adjust their positions within the logo and their heights.

 ## Built-in glyphs

-LogosJ uses a custom font to render its glyphs, which include the capital letters A-Z, the lower case letters a-z, and the digits 0-9.
+LogoJS uses a custom font to render its glyphs, which include the capital letters A-Z, the lower case letters a-z, and the digits 0-9.
 Most glyphs contain a single SVG `path` element, and apply their props directly to it.
 You can apply properties including, but not limited to: